fbraem/mqweb/api/conn.md

 when a [URL parameter](#inquireURLConnectionId) is used.

 ####<a name="inquireQueryConnInfoType"></a>ConnInfoType
+Type of connection information to be returned.
+Possible values are `Connection`, `Handle` or `All`.
+Values are case-sensitive.
+Default is `Connection`.

 ####<a name="inquireQueryCommandScope"></a>CommandScope
 Specifies how the command is executed when the queue manager is a member of a